 "In the US, anonymous CVs are standard practice.
 You send neither your name, age or origin, nor do you send an application photo.
 I applied for jobs that way in Germany and wondered why I got nothing but refusals.
 Then a German friend took a look at my CV and explained how to write a CV in Germany.
 It worked out after that, and I got a job."

 As a rule, German CVs are not written in strict chronological order.
-However, the most recent professional experiences are usually placed at the beginning.
-Divide your CV up into the following categories:
+However, your most recent professional experience is usually placed at the beginning.
+Structure your CV according to the following categories:

-- Special aptitudes and interests: For example, do you have any special computer skills that are important for your work?
-And what are your hobbies.
+- Special aptitudes and interests: For example, do you have any special computer skills which are important for your work?
+And what are your hobbies?

 Please note:The Europass website will provide you with helpful information on the formal design of your CV and cover letter.

 The Europass documents will help you present a clear picture of your skills and qualifications to enhance your chances in the labour market.
 German companies, however, like your documents to be personalised.
-Therefore, your best bet is to use the Europass CV as a starting point and adapt it to your personal requirements
+Therefore, the best idea is to use the Europass CV as a starting point and adapt it to your personal requirements